postgresqlfr/contrats/2026.pgday.fr/pgdayfrance_2026_sponsorship_contract_v16.md

-It is agreed that the obligation relating to the publicising of the brand as outlined above and the participation of PostgreSQLFr in the event, will constitute the fulfilment of the obligation assumed under the present contract, and excludes an obligation of attaining a determined result.
+It is agreed that the obligation relating to the publicising of the brand as outlined above and the participation of PostgreSQLFr in the event, will constitute the fulfillment of the obligation assumed under the present contract, and excludes an obligation of attaining a determined result.